nikiroo/nsub/README.md

 - `SRT` SubRip subtitle files, usually distributed with films
 - `WebVTT` Web Video Text Tracks, a new W3C standard

-Note: this program can not yet open WebVTT nor SRT files (it supports all 3 formats as output, though)
+Note: this program can not yet open WebVTT files (it supports all 3 formats as output, though)

 ## Options